Phytolacca americana

-Pokeweed is native to eastern North America, the Midwest, and the South, with more scattered populations in the far West where it was introduced.
+Pokeweed is native to eastern North America, the Midwest, and the South, with more scattered populations in the Far West, where it was introduced.
 It is also naturalized in parts of Europe and Asia.
 It is considered a pest species by farmers.
 Pokeweed is poisonous to humans, dogs, and livestock.
-In spring and early summer, shoots and leaves (not the root) are edible with proper cooking (hence the common name "poke sallet"), but later in the summer they become deadly, and the berries are also poisonous.
+In spring and early summer, shoots and leaves (not the root) are edible with proper cooking (hence the common name "poke sallet"), but later in the summer, they become poisonous, and the berries are also poisonous.
 It is used as an ornamental in horticulture, and it provokes interest for the variety of its natural products (toxins and other classes), for its ecological role, its historical role in traditional medicine, and for some utility in biomedical research (e.g., in studies of pokeweed mitogen).
-In the wild, it is easily found growing in pastures, recently cleared areas, and woodland openings, edge habitats such as along fencerows, and in wastelands.
+In the wild, it is easily found growing in pastures, recently cleared areas and woodland openings, edge habitats such as along fencerows, and in wastelands.